mattsday/dotfiles/README.md

 ```

 ## About
-These are the configuration files I use for my shells and applications.
-Most of the work is in maintaining my shell configuration, so I can step between systems with a consistent look and feel.

-I maintain for the following shell environments:

-1. zsh (primary shell)
-2. bash (secondary for linux systems where installing zsh isn't worth it)
-3. tcsh (for BSD systems, e.g. FreeBSD)
-4. ksh (for BSD systems, e.g. NetBSD)
-5. sh (a basic ```.profile``` for everything else bourne-compatible, e.g. OpenBSD, SunOS)
+This started off as a simple place to store dotfiles...
+Now it's out of control.

-The goal is compatibility betwee the look, feel and features of shells (autocd, noclobber, prompt etc)
+The goal is compatibility between the look, feel and features of shells (autocd, noclobber, prompt etc) wherever it's possible for bourne-compatible (ksh, bash and zsh), csh & tcsh, and fish environments.
+It also handles bootstrapping various systems (servers, desktops, ...) with common software I struggle to live without.

-There's a small bourne compatible `init.sh` file to create symlinks.
-It will do this without mercy, deleting any rc files in its path.

-The profile, bashrc, kshrc and zshrc all launch ```shell_common```, this is a bourne-compatible script that loads everything except shell-specific options.
-This makes these shells fairly consistent for things like aliases, environment variables etc. This file should work with any bourne compatible shell.
+To get going either run `init.sh` to just deploy the dotfiles (existing files _should_ be backed up) or run `bootstrap.sh` to do a full system boostrap including installing tools and utilities (which likely requires root).

+For bourne shells `shell_common` is a bourne-compatible script that loads most stuff. `alias_list` is a weird way of handling aliases between both bourne and csh...
+I probably don't need it any more but it does no harm.
+Local changes can be made by creating a `dotfile_local` which will be sourced at the end of each file (e.g. `zsh_local` or `shell_common_local` all get called when their main piece has been run.

 I also maintain various rc files for programs like vim and mutt.
 I try and document the settings as comments inside each one.
-These are typically updated less frequently.